stevenchadburrow/AcolyteHandPICd32/Testing/README.md

 Some games that are currently in development:

-Super Mario Bros 3 - IRQ timing is wrong, as well as sprite priority Kirby's Adventure - IRQ timing is wrong
+Super Mario Bros 3 - wrong sprite tables, as well as sprite priority Kirby's Adventure - wrong sprite tables
+Crystalis - wrong sprite tables

 Some games that do not work well: